How To Start Dairy Free Weaning For Cows Milk Protein Allergy

 You can use mild herbs and spices for flavour

-Custard using a dairy free custard powder and then mix with baby’s specialist formula
+Custard using a dairy-free custard powder and then mix with the baby’s specialist formula

 Raw vegetables and/or fruit